vromero-beltran/tech-blogging/README.md

   The license link can be found here https://opensource.org/licenses/MIT.
   ## Contributing
   Contributors: Victor Romero-Beltran
-  ## Tests
-  The following is needed in order to run the test: sequelize seeds mysql2 express-session express-handlebars    express dotenv crypto connect-session-sequelize  bcryptA
   ## Questions
   If you have any other questions about this project, please contact me directly at vromero.beltran2016@gmail.com or through GitHub at https://github.com/vromero-beltran.
-I have been working on this application over a month and its been nothing but a headace.
-I hope you can see some insight of what I have been working on and use what you can to improve your own skills.
+I have been working on this application for over a month and it's been nothing but a headache.
+I hope you can see some insight into what I have been working on and use what you can to improve your skills.